 The following is a work of fiction.
-It contains discussions of violence, racism, suicide, and toxic masculinity that may not be appropriate for all readers.
+It contains discussions of violence, racism, suicide, abuse of power, and toxic masculinity that may not be appropriate for all readers.

 “Dr. Porter, your one-thirty is waiting for you.”
 As usual, Ana Montez wasted no effort on pleasantries.
 Her predecessors would ask Dr. Porter how his lunch was.
 Worse, they would want to talk about their lunches, forcing him to spend time on them that he might have put to better use with a patient.
 Ms. Montez' brusque efficiency had proved a welcome change.